Kotlin/dokka/docs/topics/dokka-migration.md

 org.jetbrains.dokka.experimental.gradle.pluginMode=V2Enabled
 ```

+If you removed references to Gradle tasks from DGP v1 that are no longer available in DGP v2,
+you shouldn't see compilation errors related to it.

 ### Enable build cache and configuration cache

 DGP v2 now supports Gradle build cache and configuration cache, improving build performance.